FlpWgda/Neural-Network-Simulator/README.md

 # Feedforward Neural Network Simulator

-Web simulator presenting a learning process of small feedforward neural networks using backpropagation algorithm in solving the problem of function approximation/curve fitting.
+Web simulator presenting a learning process of small feedforward neural networks using backpropagation algorithm in solving the problem of function to data points approximation/curve fitting.

 ## Libraries used